|

 Guideline

-for Submissions and Resources Useful in Making Transcriptions As part of our mission of sharing information about the Revolution, Southern Campaign of the American Revolution (SCAR) has added this link on its website for the posting of transcriptions of pension applications filed by veterans of the Southern Campaign of the Revolution, their widows and descendants.
-Such veterans have been defined as anyone who was living in Virginia, North or South Carolina or Georgia at the time they rendered any service during the Revolution regards of where such services were rendered; AND veterans from any State who rendered service in any of the four Southern States at any time during the Revolution.
+for Submissions and Resources Useful in Making Transcriptions As part of our mission of sharing information about the Revolution, C. Leon Harris and I (Will Graves) embarked on the creation of this website for the posting of transcriptions of pension applications filed by veterans of the Southern Campaigns of the Revolution and their widows.
+Such veterans have been defined as anyone who was living in Virginia, Georgia, North or South Carolina at the time they rendered any service during the Revolution regardless of where such services were rendered; AND veterans from any State who rendered service in any of the four above named Southern States at any time during the Revolution.
 Everyone is invited to submit their transcriptions of pension applications for posting on the website.
-Will Graves is the librarian.
-Will reserves the right to edit the submissions to assure that the contents thereof will be searchable, but transcribers retain the right to object to any such editing and to require that their transcriptions be deleted from the database.
+I am the administrator of the site.
+I reserve the right to edit the submissions to assure that the contents thereof will be searchable, but transcribers retain the right to object to any such editing and to require that their transcriptions be deleted from the database.
+By submitting your transcripts for posting in this database, you do not forfeit or give up any control or ownership rights you might have in the transcripts made by you.
 Please review and edit your submissions as thoroughly as possible: they will only be as useful as they are accurate.
 To assure that the transcriptions

 are as useful as possible, the following guidelines for submissions are